pytorch/elastic/kubernetes/README.md

 ### (Optional) Setup

-Here we provide the instructions to create an Amazon EKS cluster.
-If you are not using AWS please refer to your cloud/infrastructure provider's manual to setup a kubernetes cluster.
+Here we provide the instructions to create an Amazon EKS cluster or a Microsoft AKS cluster.
+If you are not using AWS or Azure, please refer to your cloud/infrastructure provider's manual to setup a kubernetes cluster.

-> **NOTE**: EKS is not required to run this controller,
+> **NOTE**: EKS/AKS is not required to run this controller,
 >  you can use other Kubernetes clusters.

+#### Create your cluster
-Use `eksctl` to create an Amazon EKS cluster.
+1. Use `eksctl` to create an Amazon EKS cluster.
 This process takes ~15 minutes.

 ```shell
 eksctl create cluster \